palinalif/TomoriBot/wiki/devGuide/examples/creating-new-tool.md

 }
 ```

-## Step 2: Export the Tool
+## Step 2: Register the Tool

-Add your tool to the exports:
+Add your tool to the initialization system:

 **File**: `src/tools/functionCalls/index.ts`